Hayyan-Saleh/uni_marks/README.md

 * **Calculate averages:** View your average marks for a specific year or year and term.
 * **User information:** Set your username and university name for personalized experience.
 * **Data persistence:** Securely store your marks and user information locally using Hive database.
+* **Search & Edit marks:** Search for a specific mark and edit your added marks, including its name, year, term and both theoretical and practical components.
 * **Clean and intuitive interface:** Navigate seamlessly between different sections using a bottom navigation bar.
 * **Multiple pages:** Dedicated pages for home, marks, and settings, each with their own functionalities.